Measure contraction property, curvature exponent and geodesic dimension of sub-Finsler $\ell^p$-Heisenberg groups: Geometry of the ellp -Heisenberg group

 \subsection{Exponential map of the \texorpdfstring{$\ell^p$}{ellp}-Heisenberg group}

 We are going to write the expression for geodesics of the $\ell^p$-Heisenberg group, when $p \in \ointerval{1}{\infty}$, with the help of Shelupsky's $p$-trigonometric functions introduced in \cref{def:sinpcosp}.
-In view of part (ii) of \cref{PMP}, the following identities must hold along a normal extremals $\lambda(t)$ of a solution $(u(t), \gamma(t))$ of the minimisation problem:
+When $\lambda(t)$ is a normal extremal associated with a solution $(u(t), \gamma(t))$ of the minimisation problem, we will denote $h_X(t) := h_X(\lambda(t))$ (similarly for $h_Y(t)$, $h_Z(t)$, etc.).
+In view of part (ii) of \cref{PMP}, the following identities must hold: